 - Reading — a language skill

 - Social interaction

 Delays in auditory processing also impede development of working memory (related to IQ), attention skills and higher level thinking and learning.
 Furthermore, for children with auditory processing difficulties reading comprehension is almost always a challenge.
 If letter sounds are not clear, reading can’t be automatic.
 It will require constant concentration and extra effort.

 Hypersensitive auditory processing disorder, a hypersensitivity to background noise, is another factor that impacts learning.
 A child’s intolerance to ‘usual noises creates disrupts the learning routine in a way that over time adds up.

 A Child’s Day With Auditory Processing Disorder

-Auditory processing disorder in children can be very challenging, for you and for your child.
-When you are young, your day job is school, getting an education.
-With auditory processing disorder, your child’s school day may be more frustrating and humiliating than you realize.
+Auditory processing disorder in children can be very challenging.
+When we are young, our day job is school.
+Our primary focus is getting an education.
+With auditory processing disorder, a child’s school day may be more challenging, frustrating and sometimes humiliating than anyone realizes.